refraction-ray/iastu-hpc2-manual/users/basics/module_spack.md

 Module systems and its integration to the package manager spack is the key part in our HPC, and it is necessay to understand the basics about spack and lmod to utilize softwares in our HPC.
 Otherwise, no softwares can be used with the bare system apart from gcc and openmpi.

+When you first log into the cluster, you'll be presented with a default, bare bone environment with minimal software available.
+The module system is used to manage the user environment and to activate software packages on demand.
+In order to use software installed, you must first load the corresponding software module.

 We highly recommend you to read through the section and find packages you need by spack instead of installing them again in your own home directory, which is both a waste of space and time.
 If the softwares and modules you need is not listed in `spack find`, and you believe the package is somewhat universal to the users, please contact the adminstrator to install.

 ## spack